kevinslin/seed-tldr/vault/common.fswatch.md

 > A cross-platform file change monitor.
 > More information: <https://emcrisostomo.github.io/fswatch>.

-- Run a bash command on file creation, update or deletion:
+- Run a Bash command on file creation, update or deletion:

 `fswatch {{path/to/file}} | xargs -n 1 {{bash_command}}`